zocker-160/ifm/doc/vars.rst

  Output variables
 ==================

-There are many variables available for customizing output.
-Most of them are for customizing map output.
-Their names, descriptions and default values are all contained in the IFM initialization file.
+There are many variables available for customizing output, described below.
+Their initial values are set in the IFM initialization file :file:`ifm-init.ifm`.
 You can change this file to set global defaults for everybody, or alternatively set your own preferences in your personal init file.

 The default values are designed to give nice results in all formats.
 The default for PostScript is to produce maps for monochrome printing on one or